Lattice 3-polytopes with few lattice points: A structure theorem for 3 -polytopes of size five

 \subsection{A convenient change of coordinates}

-In order to prove the previous theorem, it will be convenient to make a change of coordinates so that instead of having a tetrahedron of volume $q$ with respect to $\Z^3$ we have a tetrahedron whose vertices span $\Z^3$ as an affine lattice but we consider it with respect to a finer lattice.
-A similar transformation achieving this is worked out, for example, in~\cite{SantosZiegler}.
+When dealing with empty tetrahedra it is often useful to make a change of coordinates so that instead of having a tetrahedron of volume $q$ with respect to $\Z^3$ we have a tetrahedron whose vertices span $\Z^3$ as an affine lattice, but considered as a lattice polytope with respect to a finer lattice.
+A similar transformation is used, for example, in~\cite{SantosZiegler}.